 - a.
-All duties owed by directors, by Responsible Persons and/or by employees to any other person or entity; and - All interests, emoluments or benefits (outside of gifts which are recorded separately), whether pecuniary or non-pecuniary, directly or indirectly held by a director, or a Responsible Person or employee, which are in actual conflict with, or which could be perceived as being in conflict with, or which have the potential to be in conflict with, the interests of members of the Fund, and which the Trustee has determined to be material.12
+All duties owed by Board directors, by other Responsible Persons and/or by employees to any other person or entity; and - All interests, emoluments or benefits (outside of gifts which are recorded separately), whether pecuniary or non-pecuniary, directly or indirectly held by a director, or a Responsible Person or employee, which are in actual conflict with, or which could be perceived as being in conflict with, or which have the potential to be in conflict with, the best financial interests of members of the Fund, and which the Trustee has determined to be material.13

-At a minimum, all directorships, roles, and office positions held by Responsible Persons or employees, in any corporate entity, as well as any material shareholding13 in, or derivation of any financial benefit from, a corporate entity, is required to be disclosed in the Register.
+At a minimum, all directorships, roles, and office positions held by Responsible Persons or employees, in any corporate entity, as well as any material shareholding14 in, or derivation of any financial benefit from, a corporate entity, is required to be disclosed in the Register.